OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

         Import this Image [y/n]? y
         OpenNebula image 0 created!

+..warning: Images spaces are not allowed for import

 .. note: By default, OpenNebula checks the datastore capacity to see if the image fits.
 This may cause a "Not enough space in datastore" error.
 To avoid this error, disable the datastore capacity check before importing images.
 This can be changes in /etc/one/oned.conf, using the DATASTORE_CAPACITY_CHECK set to "no".